Within our games library, you can easily view a snapshot summary of every Kinems interactive learning game and its purpose for your students.

-On the one hand, the teacher/therapist can adjust the game by choosing the learning content i.e. the number sequences that can appear in forward and backward order thus reinforcing the child’s knowledge of multiples (2,3, 4, 5, 10).
-On the other hand, the teacher can choose the complexity level of the maze thus promoting the visual perception and motor coordination skills of a child.
+The teacher/therapist can adjust the game by choosing the learning content including the number sequences that can appear in forward and backward order.
+This reinforces the child’s knowledge of multiples (2, 3, 4, 5, and 10) and number order.
+The teacher can also modify the complexity level of the maze thus promoting the visual perception and motor coordination skills of the student.

 Are you ready to lead the Doffies through the maze?

-As many educators recognize, an essential part of the math curriculum is to have their students efficiently represent key data through pictograms, block graphs and bar charts.
-With our latest interactive math game, Dr. Grafoo, teachers can easily use real-life information to help students convey vital facts with visually engaging graphs and charts that make the meaning of data clear and comprehensible.
-Want to hear a nice fact regarding our game?
-It is already aligned with the K-3 Measurement and Data (MD) category of the state standards for mathematics!
+An essential part of the math curriculum is to have their students effectively represent key data through pictograms, block graphs and bar charts.
+Dr. Grafoo offers a math game that uses simulated real-life information to help students convey important facts using visually engaging graphs and charts that represent data in a clear and comprehensible way.
+This game is aligned with the K-3 Measurement and Data (MD) category of standards for mathematics.

-While playing, students can become more familiar and practice how to turn table representations of data and tallies into a bar graph, pictogram or line plot and analyze results.
-Data and other relevant information come from simple everyday items that children should be able to understand such as cereal boxes, fruits, beads and more.
+While playing, students can become more familiar and practice how to turn table representations of data and tallies into a bar graph, pictogram or line plot and then analyze results.
+Data and other relevant information come from simple everyday items that children should be familiar with such as cereal boxes, fruits, beads and more.
 As a result, the student can then successfully input these items into fun graph displays.

-With Dr. Grafoo, teachers can provide a personalized and creative learning session by selecting tasks for the student to complete such as:
+With Dr. Grafoo, teachers can provide an individualized and creative learning session by selecting tasks for the student to complete such as:

 Ready to touch drum pads?
 How many sequential lights and sound sequences can you remember?